tchen00/PvZ/README.md

 ### DAY 12: May 27 2019
 - **Peihua**
     Continued working on Zombie attack.
 Fixed the bug where if one Zombie attacks, the whole screen freezes.
 Also fixed the bug where only one Zombie can attack at a time (because there was only one timer) by moving most of the attack code from the draw method to the actual attack method itself.
+- **Tammy**
+    Added projectile in the master branch -- still has a bit of technical issues with display (will fix tomorrow)